jonhue/onsignal-rails/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the [OnSignal Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [OnSignal on Rails Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

 ## Issues